City Spotlight: Marietta Come for the opportunity, stay for the success

 The first thing that often comes to mind when someone says “Marietta” is the Historic Marietta Square, a collection of art, cuisine and the area’s community standards.
 But the city’s catchphrase, “Come for the opportunity, stay for the success,” speaks volumes as to all that Marietta has to offer.

-The city’s diverse population of nearly 60,000 has access to several universities and colleges — including the Kennesaw State University Marietta Campus, Life University and Chattahoochee Technical College — that each offers opportunities for all ages.
+The city’s diverse population of over 60,000 has access to several universities and colleges — including the Kennesaw State University Marietta Campus, Life University and Chattahoochee Technical College — that each offers opportunities for all ages.
 On the home front, Marietta’s low millage rate (6.046) and cost of living, new housing options, authentic square and central business district featuring a weekend farmers market, ArtWalk and concerts on the square are just a few of the reasons people want to visit and live in Marietta.

 Marietta presents many opportunities for residents to lead active lifestyles, increasing quality of life for all in this part of Cobb County.
-City leaders have designed a new multiuse trail network running from Kennesaw Mountain National Battlefield Park, eventually hooking up with the Silver Comet Trail or winding through the KSU Marietta and Life University campuses following Rottenwood Creek to connect to Cobb’s Bob Callan Trail to the Chattahoochee River.
+City leaders have designed a new multi-use trail network running from Kennesaw Mountain National Battlefield Park, eventually hooking up with the Silver Comet Trail or winding through the KSU Marietta and Life University campuses following Rottenwood Creek to connect to Cobb’s Bob Callan Trail to the Chattahoochee River.
 Never before has there been so much interest in walkability, trail networks and in-town living near the Marietta Square, where the city’s biggest events, festivals and community gatherings take place all year ‘round.

 A few of the new restaurants on the Square, including One Block Over, Piastra, Double Take Café and Stockyard Burgers, have become city staples that have residents flocking to the Square on weekdays and weeknights alike.
 Also on the Square?
 The Strand Theatre, a Marietta gem, as well as coffee and ice cream shops, boutiques and antique stores.
 From the colorful seasonal landscaping in a Victorian setting to the free parking and gazebo ideal for wedding and prom photos, the Square is a central location that draws residents for all occasions.

-“Marietta is actively also building new parks and renovating existing parks throughout the city.
-Custer Park will open soon, offering all types of indoor fitness activities and outdoor soccer fields, “Sessoms says.
-“Major renovations have already occurred at Tumlin Park, Gramling Park, Custer Park and Lawrence Street gym.”
+“Marietta is actively building new parks and renovating existing parks throughout the city,” Sessoms said.
+“Custer Park [recently opened], offering all types of indoor fitness activities and outdoor soccer fields.
+Major renovations have already occurred at Tumlin Park, Gramling Park, Custer Park and Lawrence Street gym.”

 For relocators seeking a metro city that’s big on community, nurtures the arts and has no shortage of history and activity, Marietta could be an ideal place to call home.
-Relax in one of the 18 parks or the nearby 2,923-acre Kennesaw Mountain National Battlefield Park, catch a show at one of the three stages of live theater, shop for goods and treasures at the weekly farmers market and explore the success of Marietta.
+Relax in one of the many parks or the nearby 2,923-acre Kennesaw Mountain National Battlefield Park, catch a show at one of the three stages of live theater, shop for goods and treasures at the weekly farmers market and explore the success of Marietta.